 What is a vehicle recall?

 A vehicle recall occurs when either the automobile manufacturer or the National Highway Transportation Safety Administration (NHTSA) determines that a vehicle model has some type of safety-related defect or does not otherwise comply with federal safety standards.
 A recall is an alert issued to the owner on record for the affected vehicle.
 Recall notices are normally submitted in paper form to the car’s owner, but you may also be alerted via other forms of media.
 Many times, if you take your vehicle in for its normal service appointments, the dealer or mechanic may inform you about a current recall on your car.
+For more automotive recalls and car legal information contact our skilled Orlando car accident lawyers.

 What is involved in a recall notification?